stellarwp/slic/slic.md

 ## How the stack works, an overview

 The stack services are defined by the `slic-stack.yml` file.
-This is a YAML format docker-compose configuration file the `slic` binary will use to run the `docker-compose` command.
+This is a YAML format docker compose configuration file the `slic` binary will use to run the `docker compose` command.
 The main services defined there are:

 * `wordpress` - this uses the `wordpress:latest` image, the official Docker image for WordPress.
 When running the container will fill the `_wordpress` directory with the contents of the WordPress installation that is currently serving the container.
 Furthermore the WordPress container is configured to look for plugins in the `/plugins` directory, that directory is a shared volume that you can find in the `dev/test/plugins` directory.